juliofornode/react-redux-task-tracker-app/README.md

-# Using: Performance-optimized Boilerplate for React Apps using Webpack, Redux, Mocha, Chai and Enzyme
+# Using: Performance-optimized Boilerplate for React Apps with Webpack, Redux, Mocha, Chai and Enzyme

 ### Webpack
 * Module packaging